 The route isn’t technical, but the altitude and cold will make it hard work.
 But hard work will be rewarded with stunning views of the Himalayas and Karakorums, and on a very clear day the sunrise might even pick out K2 in the distance.
 After lapping up the views and catching our breaths, we head carefully back down to basecamp for a warm brunch, and the chance to climb back into our sleeping bags and catch up with some sleep.

 DAY 12 : Base camp – Leh

 Our final trek day is a stunning one as we wander back down a spectacular valley with wonderful colourful rock formations culminating in our emergence into a fantastic gorge before the trail widens and we reach Stok.
 Here our transport will meet us and return us to Leh for hot showers and a welcome celebration that evening.

-Sometimes we are lucky and the Leh festival coincides with our date.
-If this is the case, we stay in Leh for an additional day to enjoy the festivities.
-The the festival is one on of the major cultural celebrations in Ladakh and takes place in Leh on a large scale with a procession of several cultural troupes from different part of the region which traverses through Leh Market.
-There is dancing, singing, traditional music, people wearing colorful traditional Ladakhi dresses.
-The festival takes place in Leh and surrounding villages with archery, polo, and masked dances from the monasteries and dances by cultural troupes from the villages.
+Sometimes we are lucky and the Leh festival coincides with our date and if this is the case you could be in for a colourful afternoon/evening.
+The festival is one of the major cultural celebrations in Ladakh and takes place in Leh on a large scale with a procession of several cultural troupes from different parts of the region which traverses through Leh Market.
+There is dancing, singing, traditional music and people wearing colourful traditional Ladakhi dresses.
+The festival takes place in Leh and surrounding villages with archery, polo, masked dances from the monasteries and dances by cultural troupes from the villages.
 There are musical concerts too.

 These are subject to minor changes depending on flight arrival and departure times, weather, group dynamics and fitness and so on, but the itinerary outlined provides an excellent indication of the expedition and what you will experience.